Antiblanks/he-dan.antiblanks.com/_posts/2018-10-03-week-2-setup-of-platform-and-tools.markdown

 #### Picking the right platforms and tools

-I will look at the pros and cons of each of the platforms and tools short listed in the previous section with a view to select my preferred suite.
+I will look at the advantages and disadvantages of each of the platforms and tools short listed in the previous section with a view to select my preferred suite.

 ## The solution